The Best Fictional TV & Movie Teachers Of All Time

 Miss Grotke from Recess

-While Principle Prickly and Miss Finster were always trying to ruin the fun at Third Street Elementary School, Miss Grotke made sure the kids’ mind was open and their chakras aligned.
+While Principal Prickly and Miss Finster were always trying to ruin the fun at Third Street Elementary School, Miss Grotke made sure the kids’ minds were open and their chakras aligned.
 Not to mention, she was the Black feminist professor of a young person’s dreams.

 Smh.
 T.J., Gretchen and the rest of the Recess crew didn’t know what they had.